robznp/ubuntu-wsl2/README.md

 # Ubuntu Setup for DevOps

-This is my (rnelles@brita.de) setup for Ubuntu as a DevOps engineer @ BRITA
+This is my setup for Ubuntu as a DevOps engineer

 ![Setup](ubuntu.JPG)

 # Setup for Ubuntu@WSL2

 - Activate WSL2 on your machine
-- Install the latest approved Ubuntu image @ BRITA
+- Install the latest approved Ubuntu image
 - Setup Ubuntu
 - Install Nerd Fonts on Windows